jaredbt/gearset-mcp-server/CONTRIBUTING.md

 # Contributing to Gearset MCP Server

+> **Note:** This is an unofficial, personal open-source project that is not affiliated with, endorsed by, or supported by Gearset.
+This project provides a third-party integration with Gearset's public APIs.

 Thank you for your interest in contributing to the Gearset MCP Server!
-This document provides guidelines for contributing to this project.
+This document provides guidelines for contributing to this community project.

 ## Code of Conduct